ayrapetovai/dfm/README.md

 ## System Requirements
 Linux kernel starting from 4.11 for the file creation time to be available.
+Filesystem one of: ufs2, zfs, ext4, btrfs, jfs.

 ## How Dotfile Managing is Performed